shayonj/sidekiq_process_killer/README.md

 shutdown_signal: "SIGKILL"
 silent_mode: false
 ```

+`silent_mode` when set to `true` will mean that no signals for terminate or otherwise will be sent.
+This is helpful if you are planning to launch this, but want to first do a dry run.

 `memory_threshold` is the threshold, which, when, breached, the respective Sidekiq worker will be instructed for termination (via `TERM` signal, which sidekiq gracefully exits).